ElazarK/content-docs/scripts/CloseInvestigationAsDuplicate.md

-Use this script to close the current investigation as a duplicate to another investigation.
+Closes the current investigation as a duplicate to another investigation.
 ## Script Data
 ---